orgpedia/status-reports/README.md

 # status-reports
-Archive for tracking status of Orgpedia
+Repository for tracking status of Orgpedia